-Click here to link you to the specific required courses for this concentration.
+Click here to link you to the specific required courses for this degree.

 We admit students annually for the Fall semester of each year.
 The review of applications will begin on February 1st.
 Applications submitted after this date will be considered on a rolling basis.

-Applications for admission to the Psychological Science MS program are accepted from students holding a Bachelor of Arts or a Bachelor of Science degree in psychology or a closely related field.
-Candidates must submit an authorized transcript of their bachelor-level work, which must include a course in introductory psychology and a course in statistics.
+Applications for admission to the Psychology MS program are accepted from students holding a Bachelor's degree and have taken a course in introductory psychology and a course in statistics.
 Students must also meet the Graduate Education and Research Office admission requirements consisting of a minimum 3.0 undergraduate GPA.
-Applicants should submit a formal letter of application outlining goals, expectations, and potential faculty mentors as well as three letters of reference from individuals who know the candidate personally are also required.
+Applicants should submit a formal letter of application outlining goals, expectations, and potential faculty mentors as well as two letters of reference.
+GRE scores are not required.